 7. Remove and clean probe and clean off infant's bottom with a wipe or tissue.

-Finally, for male infants, cover the penis with a towel or diaper to prevent uniform contamination during the procedure.
+Finally, for male infants, cover the penis with a towel or diaper to prevent an unexpected splash to your face and uniform contamination during the procedure.